jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 Check the timer
 ---------------------

-1. Open a command line and navigate to the root directory of this quickstart.
+1. Open a command prompt and navigate to the root directory of this quickstart.
 2. Type the following command to start the client:

         cd client